NordicESMhub/EOSC/README.md

-# Nordic Climate Community and EOSC
+# EOSC-Nordic Climate Community, EOSC-Life and EOSC-Pillar

 [EOSC Nordic](https://www.eosc-nordic.eu) activities and synergies with other EOSC projects such as [EOSC-Life](https://www.eosc-life.eu/) and [EOSC-Pillar](https://www.eosc-pillar.eu).